warrant-dev/awesome-authorization/README.md

 # Awesome Authorization [![Awesome](https://awesome.re/badge-flat2.svg)](https://awesome.re)

-> A list dedicated to information and resources about authorization.
+> A curated list of information and resources about authorization.

 Contributions welcome!
 Please see the contribution guide.